mrinal-r/Experiments/project-report/project_report_dl.md

-The input data nd its transformation for my project can be best explained with s sample sentence and walking through the transformation to understand what the model needs.
+The input data and its transformation for my project can be best explained with a sample sentence and walking through the transformation to understand what the model needs.
 I have provided this information in the Data preprocessing section of README.md.